Asibul-40/Evoting-/README.md

 * git clone https://github.com/Asibul-40/Evoting-.git
 * npm install -g truffle
 * npm install
-* truffle migrate --reset
+* truffle migrate --reset (every time if you change some codes in smart contract).
-* npm run dev
+* npm run dev (to run the server).

 ## Note
 * Election result will be automatically shown after the timer ends but it will cost some ether.